Blackant222/darooAI/src/app/app.md

 -   **Styling**: [Tailwind CSS](https://tailwindcss.com/) for utility-first styling.
 The UI features a "Neumorphic" design aesthetic.
 -   **State Management**:
     -   **UI State**: Managed locally within components using React Hooks (`useState`, `useEffect`).
-    -   **Global State (Local "Database")**: For the prototype, all application data (like the list of drugs) is managed by a React Context (`DrugContext` in `src/context/drug-context.tsx`).
+    -   **Global State (Local "Database")**: For the prototype, all application data (like the list of drugs and user profile) is managed by a React Context (`DrugContext` in `src/context/drug-context.tsx`).
 This context uses `localStorage` to persist the data across browser sessions, simulating a database without a backend.
 -   **Language & Layout**: The app is in Persian and uses a Right-to-Left (RTL) layout, configured in `tailwind.config.ts` and throughout the components.
 -   **Marketing Site**: A static, visually rich landing page is served from the root (`/`) and includes a blog.

 ### 3.2.
 Backend & AI

 -   **AI Framework**: [Genkit](https://firebase.google.com/docs/genkit) by Firebase.
 Genkit orchestrates calls to Google's Gemini AI models.
--   **AI Flows**: The core AI logic is encapsulated in three server-side flows located in `src/ai/flows/`:
+-   **AI Flows**: The core AI logic is encapsulated in server-side flows located in `src/ai/flows/`:
     1.  `scan-and-categorize-drug.ts`: Takes an image data URI, uses the Gemini Vision model to identify the drug name, and then uses a custom tool (`categorizeDrug`) to determine its category and tags.
-It also includes a fallback search tool.
+It includes a fallback search tool if the name is unclear.
     2.  `get-chatbot-response.ts`: Manages the conversational AI.
 It takes the user's health conditions, medication list, chat history, and current query to generate an intelligent and contextual response.
 It is programmed to ask clarifying questions, check for interactions, and mention side effects before providing a recommendation.
     3.  `flag-medication-inconsistencies.ts`: An admin-facing tool to check for data consistency in drug information.